jayburgessjr/cognos-to-looker-migration-framework-finaid-admissions-registrar/MIGRATION_METHOD.md

-# Cognos → Looker Migration Method
+# Cognos to Looker Migration Method
 ## Scope: Financial Aid, Admissions, Registrar

 This playbook mirrors the approach used for a Washington, D.C. public university